yukunchen113/DQN/README.md

 # DQN
 Python Tensorflow Implementation for Deep Q Network
-###### Currently a work in progress

 This repository focus on an implementation of [DQNs](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) Mnih et al. 2015
+Also DDQN can be implemented (https://arxiv.org/abs/1509.06461)
 ### How it works

 There are 2 parts to a dqn.
 - The first part plays the game
   - observes current state